Photo of Gullane Golf Club (No.1 Course)

 Gullane Golf Club (No.1 Course): Throughout your journey around Gullane No.1, you'll experience a fabulous links golf course that's home to many memorable holes.
 Also here in abundance are some of the finest views you'll enjoy from any layout, anywhere in Scotland.

 After a short opening par-4, you embark on a five-hole ascent that gently takes you all the way up Gullane Hill.
-From the 7th tee at the top of the hill, the view is one of the most spectacular you'll enjoy on any Scottish golf course.
+From the 7th tee at the top of the hill, the view is one of the most spectacular you'll enjoy on any golf course, anywhere.
 Among the early holes, the par-4 2nd is a real gem, played to a narrow uphill gulley-like fairway, and then an approach to a dune-surrounded green.

 Gullane's open treeless terrain, with its uphill climbs and plunging downhillers, offers an unforgettable round of links golf, with breathtaking views over the Firth of Forth, the Lammermuir Hills inland to your south, and mighty Muirfield to the east.